carolinejobson/Pete-portfolio-thinkful/README.md

 6. "LinkedIn," "Instagram," and "Pinterest" should be displayed as a numbered list of anchor elements.
 The href values may be left empty.
 7. The About, Hi!
 I'm Pete Thinkful, and Pete's Background headings, as well as Pete's image, should be horizontally centered on the page.
 8. The About heading should use a larger font size than the Hi!
 I'm Pete Thinkful and Pete's Background subheadings.
 9. Pete's image should be completely round and have a border that is 2px wide with a color of #003049.
-To achieve this, you may add the necessary CSS rules to the .image-circle class that's already provided for you.

 # Styling the Web Page
 Now that you have completed the HTML for the page, it's time to style the page, section by section.
 You will implement the remainder of the CSS to achieve the design shown in the mock, as detailed below.